 Both kids are wearing it at the smallest headband setting.
 It did stay put on my four year old quite well, but slipped around on my two year old’s head, so I can see how the youth band would likely make a huge difference.
 The smaller a band can go, the higher the ear cup will sit on the face which is very important.
 To note, they do make an electronic noise canceling headset, the DC-ONE-X. The One-X also has Bluetooth and is rated highly for comfort at only 12 ounces.
 I haven’t seen a picture of a small child wearing them, but they do appear to look pretty compact otherwise.
 If I get a chance to get them on the kids I will certainly update here!

 Ding Ding Ding!
 Read on for The Family Airplane’s top pick.
 Perhaps you want the kids to have an ANR aviation headset that is a little less expensive, but still has premium qualities.
 Maybe you use Zulu’s which are a bit too big for your little one.
 For a little over 20 percent less cost than Zulu 3, comes the value priced Sierra.
 This headset has both ANR and Bluetooth, so kids can enjoy their own electronics on board.
 It boasts a unique reversible headband for right or left mic placement, so you can get the kids set up as needed.
 These come with a larger plush ear seal for tiny ears.
 The company advertises that the 10 square inches of surface area on the ear seal create a better distribution of side pressure.
 My daughter finds these the most comfortable on her ears, and the cup does not sit too low on their jaw.
 The headset band is generously padded and adjusts down to a very compact length.
 I’m calling this the best choice for kids aviation headset because of band length, ear cup size, band padding, Active Noise Reduction over a range of frequencies, and Bluetooth connectivity.
 And the price is a great mid range point in the premium market.
 This comes close to my wish list mentioned in the beginning other than it weighs in at 1 pound.
-However, I do feel the weight at the top of my head on the band, and not on my ears.
-So though I would prefer a lighter set for kids, I think the weight distribution is acceptable.
+However, I do feel the weight at the top of my head on the band as opposed to my ears.
+So though I would prefer a lighter set for kids, I think the weight distribution is perfectly acceptable.
 Click here to view on Amazon.

 Budget Aviation Headsets for Children